 The Nikon p900, with its 83x optical zoom, left me slack jawed.
 The detail mesmerizes, as does its battery life.
 A year following the Nikon purchase, I sold both dSLRs, including a full-frame.
 No regrets.

-The usual suspects join my camera: iPhone, bullet journal, pens, 0.5 Kuru Toga Mechanical Pencil, Reading glasses, wiping cloth, sunglasses, insulated water thermos, and a few other items.
-I appreciate this bag to such an extent that I’m tempted to make a comparable purchase, ensuring a backup.
-But I’ve dogged the Clelo for over a year, yet it looks as good today as on day one.
+The usual suspects join my camera: iPhone, bullet journal, pens, 0.5 Kuru Toga Mechanical Pencil, reading glasses, wiping cloth, sunglasses, insulated water thermos, and a few other items.
+I appreciate this bag to such an extent that I’m tempted to make a repeat purchase, ensuring a backup.
+But I’ve dogged the Clelo for over 2 years, yet it looks as good today as on day one.
+No need for a dupe after all.

 3️⃣ EDC Bag for Quick Errands

-Changing circumstances coerce two sections, reflecting my 2017 bullet journal and its 2018-induced replacement.
+Changing circumstances coerce two sections, reflecting my 2017 bullet journal and its 2018 replacement.

 3️⃣🅰️ The A5-Friendly Duluth Trading Shoulder Bag